Kotkoa/my-cv/index.md

   get them to understand how the component works before using it.

 **Frontend developer**
-Cryptic Labs, Los Angeles - Remote
+Cryptic Labs, RNS-Id, Los Angeles - Remote
 _From Dec 2021 to Jul 2022_

 I am responsible for the development of Landing pages and Web-apps on React from scratch, new layout development on Tailwindcss based on Figma design, and email HTML templates.